EmergentMind/nix-config/README.md

 ## :nut_and_bolt: Structure Quick Reference

-For details about design concepts, constraints, and how structural elements interact, see [Anatomy](docs/anatomy.md).
+For details about design concepts, constraints, and how structural elements interact, see the article and/or Youtube video [Anatomy of a NixOS Config](https://unmovedcentre.com/technology/2024/02/24/anatomy-of-a-nixos-config.html) available on my website.

+For a large screenshot of most current diagram, as well as previous iterations, see [Anatomy](docs/anatomy.md).

 [<img width="400" src="docs/diagrams/anatomy_v1.png" />](docs/anatomy.md)

 * `flake.nix` - Entrypoint for hosts and user home configurations.
 Also exposes a devshell for boostrapping (`nix develop` or `nix-shell`).
-* `hosts` - NixOS configurations accessible via `sudo nixos-rebuild switch --flake .#[host]`.
+* `hosts` - NixOS configurations accessible via `sudo nixos-rebuild switch --flake .#<host>`.
   * `common` - Shared configurations consumed by the machine specific ones.
     * `core` - Configurations present across all hosts.
 This is a hard rule!
 If something isn't core, it is optional.
     * `optional` - Optional configurations present across more than one host.